 My new Sealy Posturepedic Exquisite bed has made a massive difference to my quality of sleep.
 My previous bed was brand new only four years ago, but after purchase and a bit of use, I realised I had bought a bed that was too soft because it felt 'right' in-store.
 I completed the Sealy bed selector and tried the recommended product at a local store and after some great advice, find I sleep much better on my Exquisite bed.

-Find out more about the Sealy Posturepedic Exquisite bed Sam is sleeping on here.
+Find out more about the Sealy Posturepedic Exquisite bed Jane is sleeping on here.